camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 5.7.2.
 Operations
 A resource has multiple operations identified by HTTP Verbs: `GET`, `PUT`, `POST`, `PATCH`, `DELETE`.

-Summary must be defined on each operation.
+Summary MUST be defined on each operation.
-Functionality methods must have a description.
+Functionality methods MUST have a description.

-Allowed content type ("application/json", "text/xml") should be defined.
+Allowed content type ("application/json", "text/xml") SHOULD be defined.

 OperationIds are defined in lowerCamelCase: For example: `helloWorld`.

 #### 5.7.3.
 Tags

-`tags` object for each API operation is optional - Title Case is the recommended style for tag names.
+`tags` object for each API operation is OPTIONAL - Title Case is the RECOMMENDED style for tag names.

 #### 5.7.4.
 Parameters

 Parameter names are defined in lowerCamelCase: For example: `sessionId`.

-All parameters must have a description.
+All parameters MUST have a description.
-All properties within the object must have a description.
+All properties within the object MUST have a description.

 #### 5.7.5.
 Request Bodies

-All `requestBody` attributes must have a description.
+All `requestBody` attributes MUST have a description.
 They can follow one of the two structures below:

 **Case A:** The request body structure is explicitly detailed.
 This is typically used when the request body is not reusable across different operations.